 Born in Greece and trained in Venice, Domenikos Theotocopoulos (tongue-tied friends just called him "The Greek"…El Greco) came to Spain to get work as a painter.
 He found employment in Toledo, where he developed his unique painting style, mixing icon-like faces from his Greek homeland, bold color, and twisting poses from his time in Italy, and almost mystical spirituality from Catholic Spain.

-Toledo's Santa Cruz Museum, now completely open after years of renovation, holds a superb collection of El Greco paintings, including the impressive altarpiece Assumption of Mary.
+Toledo's Santa Cruz Museum holds a superb collection of El Greco paintings, including the impressive altarpiece Assumption of Mary.
 Finished one year before El Greco's death, it's the culmination of his inimitable style, combining all his signature elements to express an other-worldly event.
 No painter before or since has captured the supernatural world better than El Greco.

 True El-Grecophiles will also want to visit the small El Greco Museum, built near the site of El Greco's house.
 It's worth a stop if only to see El Greco's panoramic map of the city as it appeared in 1614 (commissioned to promote Toledo after the king moved to Madrid and the city was no longer Spain's capital).